Jayme Closs' kidnapper targeted her after seeing her get on a school bus, complaint says

 The random sighting came during one of the two days when Patterson was working for a nearby cheese factory, authorities said.
 Patterson worked for that company on Oct.
 3 and 4, a representative told NBC News.
 That was less than two weeks before the kidnapping.

-He cased the family house twice, before he killed the parent and took Jayme on Oct.
+He cased the family house twice, before he killed the parents and took Jayme on Oct.
 15, Patterson allegedly told investigators.

 The suspect told detectives of his meticulous planning of the crime, including his wiping his fingerprints of shell casings, buying a black balaclava from Walmart and shaving his face and head so as not leave any DNA at the crime scene.
 He also said he stole license plates to put on his car and removed the light inside his car trunk so Jayme wouldn’t see a cord in the trunk that she could have pulled to open it, the complaint said.